gaja-git/HeroViredJobPortal-Private/README.md

 # HeroViredJobPortalProject
 Capstone Project for building a job portal -> implemented by Gaja and Vidhya.

+* PLEASE USE BELOW CREDENTIALS :
+	* Username : siva@gmail.com
+	* Password : siva123

+  * All the functionalities are executed in extensive length for this user detail.

+  * The other tested details are uploaded in user_testdata.txt and jobdetails_testdata.txt.

 # Flow of the Project:
 * Start by running npm install in react app to start the server.
 Default port is 3000.
 * Start Rails server by running command rails s -p 3001.